 API Pipeline Safety and Environmental Award Program

-Eligible pipeline companies will find the materials for the API awards program for hazardous liquid pipeline safety and environmental performance for the year 2014.
-All hazardous liquid pipeline operators that are members of API and/or AOPL (new for this award year and going forward) may apply for the awards, so long as they meet the eligibility criteria.
-The awards program is managed and maintained by the API Pipeline Environment, Health and Safety Group.
+Eligible pipeline companies will find the materials for the API awards program for hazardous liquid pipeline safety and environmental performance for the year 2015.
+All hazardous liquid pipeline operators that are members of API and/or AOPL may apply for the awards, so long as they meet the eligibility criteria.
+The awards program is managed and maintained by the API Pipeline Environment, Health and Safety Board.

 Working with the Responders: A Vital Partnership for an Effective Response to Pipeline Emergencies

 Representing a broad cross section of major North American liquids pipeline operators, the API/AOPL Emergency Response Team (ERT) is responsible for implementing API/AOPL strategy to proactively enhance hazardous liquid pipeline emergency communications, planning, preparedness and response.